Restaurants in Berlin

 Nocti Vagus Dark Restaurant

 This unique restaurant serves food in completely dark rooms by blind waiters.
-The idea is that diners will concentrate more on the taste of the food if other senses are deprived and strangely, it seems they are right.
-The unseen food is delicious and the quirky way to sit through a meal is usually accompanied by the sound of giggles.
+The idea is that diners will concentrate more on the taste of the food if other senses are deprived, and it seems they are right.
+The unseen food is delicious and the unusual sensation of eating in the dark is novel and fun, with plenty of giggling in the restaurant.

 Address: Saarbrücker Str.
 36-38